SamarthAwale/firstrepo/README.md

 # firstrepo
 This is my first Github Repository
 <br>
-Author - Samarth S Awale
+Author - Samarth S Awale(new projectgit)